 Depending on the option you choose, you will study subjects such as these:

-Admission to the B.S. degree program is granted on a competitive basic, as space permits.
+Admission to the B.S. degree program is granted on a competitive basis, as space permits.
 Students who enter the program prior to the junior level enroll in the Pre-Criminal Justice program.
 (Completion of the Pre-Criminal Justice program does not guarantee acceptance into the B.S. degree program.)

 Questions?
 Contact the School of Criminal Justice @ 231.591.5080 or contact Steve Reifert, Director of School of Criminal Justice.
 Email: firstname.lastname@example.org